-Use this calculator to easily add or subtract time to any date, add/subtract hours, minutes or seconds to a particular time.
+Use this add time / subtract time calculator to easily add or subtract time to any date, add/subtract hours, minutes or seconds to a particular time.
+Versatile online time adder to see what time will it be in X hours, minutes, days, etc.

 How to do time calculations

 Example 2: If your doctor asks you to go for a check-up in 18 days, you might want to set a reminder.
-If you wish to calculate the time you need to enter the current date, e.g. 20.05.2018 or May 20th, 2018.
-Then enter how many days you wish to add, in this case it is 18, and click "calculate" in the time calculator above.
+To estimate when your check-up is due, first enter the current date, e.g. 20.05.2018 or May 20th, 2018.
+Then enter how many days you wish to add, in this case it is 18, and click "calculate" above.
+The time adder will do the rest.

 Commonly used time units